Bangladesh’s main opposition party starts a 48-hour general strike ahead of Sunday’s election

 Responding to questions on the main opposition shunning the vote, Awal said that had the BNP participated, the election would have been “more competitive” and “more festive.”
 He acknowledged that the recent violence may have a negative impact on voters turning up on Sunday.

-On Friday, an apparent arson on a train in the capital, Dhaka, killed four people.
+On Friday, an apparent arson attack on a train in Dhaka killed four people.
 Mahid Uddin, an additional police commissioner with the Dhaka Metropolitan Police, said the fire was “clearly an act of sabotage” aimed at scaring people ahead of the election.
 He did not name any political party or groups as suspects, but said police would seek those responsible.

 Foreign Minister A.K.
-Abdul Momen said in a statement Saturday that the timing of the attack, just a day before the election, was meant to hinder the democratic process.
+Abdul Momen said in a statement Saturday that the timing of the attack, just days before the election, was meant to hinder the democratic process.
 “This reprehensible incident, undoubtedly orchestrated by those with malicious intent, strikes at the very heart of our democratic values,” he said.

+Police said a murder case was filed by a railway official on Saturday, accusing unidentified people as suspects.

+Talha Bin Jasim, an official with the Media Cell of the Fire Service and Civil Defense in Dhaka, told The Associated Press by phone on Saturday night that at least 18 arson attacks had been reported from across the country since Friday midnight.

-Local media reported arsons targeting at least five polling stations outside Dhaka since Friday, with police calling them acts of sabotage.
+He said that at least 10 polling stations were among them, with police calling them acts of sabotage.

+He said a small fire was reported early Saturday at a Buddhist monastery at Ramu area in southern Cox’s Bazar district.
+Local media, quoting police in the area, said that it was not clear if it was merely a fire incident or an act of sabotage.
+Local authorities said they would investigate.

 The Election Commission has asked authorities to increase security around polling stations.